celo-org/docs/blog/03-04-2023-creating-a-twitter-like-decentralized-application-on-celo-using-solidity/creating-a-twitter-like-decentralized-application-on-celo-using-solidity.md

  In the `createTweet` function, there is an unsigned variable named `time` which takes the transaction's created time as a UNIX timestamp in its value.
 A `hash` variable is created which is a  derive primitive type of bytes32 which holds 32 bytes.
 The `hash` variable takes a invoke nested function return.

 `keccak256` is a function that computes the Keccak-256 hash of the input.
-It gives a signature hash of the input data.  <b>`keccak256` shouldn't be confused with sha256.
-They both are relatively the same.</b>
+It gives a signature hash of the input data.  **`keccak256` shouldn't be confused with sha256.
+They both are relatively the same.**

 `keccak256` takes another function as input. `abi.encodePacked` takes a list of different data types and returns bytes of memory. `abi.encodePacked` performs packed encoding (Packed Encoding also called ASN.1 which takes any kind of data type or cross-platform data and return a single encoded data.) `abi.encodePacked` gives an ambiguous encoding which doesn't mean anything.